National Geographic Channel Analysis

 Source: The Nielsen Company's National Television Audience Sample

-In 2012, Nat Geo made it clear that they are expanding their brand and reach when it comes to factual content.
-This has paid off well for the network, whose scheduling strategy changes and programming choices have led to strong year-to-year growth.

-December 2012 was no exception.
-Overall, ratings were up 17% compared to December 2012, and number are up across the younger demographics as well.
-Nearly every night of the week saw year-to-year growth.
-Most of the top telecasts for Nat Geo in December 2012 focused on the Mayan end-of-the-world predictions.
-Thankfully, that didn't happen, and Nat Geo has much more to forward to in 2013.
+November was a huge month for Nat Geo, with overall HH audiences growing 42% compared to last year, as well as even bigger increases in Adults 18-49 and 25-54.
+Increases each night of the week as well as new series scored big in November.
+The network has made it clear that they are going after broader, entertainment-based programming, and the beginnings of that strategy are already paying off.

-Monday nights in December saw a 30% growth in overall household viewers compared to last year, paired with strong gains among key younger demographics.
-The night was just about average, but gains were due to strong performances of doomsday special MAYAN APOCALYPSE 2012, which also was the #3 program in overall ratings for the month.
+Monday nights in November saw a 3% growth in overall household viewers compared to last year, paired with much stronger gains among key younger demographics.
+The night fell just short of average, but gains were due to strong performances of special INSIDE AFGHANISTAN WAR, which also was the #3 program in overall ratings for the month.

-Tuesday nights in December were up 65% in overall viewers compared to December 2011.
-Series DOOMSDAY PREPPERS continues to score well.
-A Christmas marathon of BRAIN GAMES scored above average as well.
+Tuesday nights in were up 81% in overall viewers compared to November 2011.
+Series DOOMSDAY PREPPERS continues to score well; in November, premieres were nearly double average.

-Wednesday night's 33% year-to-year growth was fueled by solid numbers from BORDER WARS.
-HELL ON THE HIGHWAY fluctuated throughout the month, following its premiere in November.
+Wednesday night's 55% year-to-year growth was fueled by solid numbers from BID & DESTROY, and strong performances by BORDER WARS.
+HELL ON THE HIGHWAY premiered to numbers just below average and fell in its second week.

-Thursday nights, the only night of the week to see a year-to-year loss, was anchored in December by WICKED TUNA, ROCKET CITY REDNECKS, and freshman series AMERICAN CHAINSAW.
-Very little managed to score above average numbers, and the night was the weakest of the week for Nat Geo.

-Fridays featured a variety of series and specials.
-Top performing was GIANT CRYSTAL CAVE.
+Thursday night saw some moderate year-to-year increases in overall viewers compared to last year.
+A mix of specials and series anchored the night; SUPERSTORM 2012, the quick-turaround documentary about Hurricane Sandy, took in the highest numbers throughout the month.

+Friday featured a lineup of series including FAMILY GUNS, WICKED TUNA, and a variety of specials.
+The night was up 4% compared to November 2011, but saw greater increased in younger demographics, most likely due to an airing of special SEAL TEAM SIX.

-Saturday's 21% year-to-year growth was driven by male demos tuning in for ALASKA STATE TROOPERS, which scored well above-average in the 9pm slot.
-Lead-out DOOMSDAY PREPPERS BUGGED struggled to hit average in the lead-out spot.
+Saturday's strong 76% year-to-year growth was driven by male demos tuning in for ALASKA STATE TROOPERS, which scored well above-average in the 9pm slot.
+Lead-out DOOMSDAY PREPPERS BUGGED managed to maintain above average numbers, but couldn't hold the lead-in numbers of ALASKA.

-Sundays earned the highest overall ratings of any night in December and saw a 9% increase in overall HH viewers and younger demographics compared to December 2011.
-Premieres of ALASKA STATE TROOPERS brought in above-average numbers for the network, as did DRUGS, INC, but the biggest performer of the night was another apocalypse special, 2012: COUNTDOWN TO ARMAGEDDON.
+Sundays earned the highest overall ratings of any night in November and saw huge increases in overall HH viewers and younger demographics compared to November 2011.
+Premieres of ALASKA STATE TROOPERS brought in above-average numbers for the network, as did DRUGS, INC, but the biggest performer of the night was a special, SPACE DIVE, about Felix Felix Baumgartner's 24-mile jump from space.

-2013 will undoubtedly be an exciting year for Nat Geo, as they work to invade more of Discovery's and History's space with new series and specials.
-We expect more character-driven, male-skewing programming to hit the lineup as well as more high-profile specials.

 The television industry's top news stories, analysis and blogs of the day.